EqualifyEverything/eudaimonia-wp/README.md

 ## Project Eudiamonia
-The is the repo for Project Eudaimonia.
+This is the repo for Project Eudaimonia.

 Project Eudaimonia is [Equalify](http://equalify.app)'s project to make [WordPress](http://wordpress.org) accessible.